 Medical Bills: This can include current and future expenses including hospital costs, rehabilitation, transport, and medication.

 Pain and Suffering: This can include coverage for treatment of depression, anxiety, fear, and other mental injuries causing distress or mental anguish.
-Additionally, the injured car accident victim may be entitled to compensation for pain and suffering caused by the injury and its treatment.

 Loss of Consortium: If the injury negatively alters the relations of a couple, compensation for loss of intimacy or support may be available to the aggrieved party.